seetharengaraman/SpringBoard/Ticket Sales Project/readme.md

 In this project, a database is created in mysql called ticket_sales.
 Subsequently as part of the python code, a table called ticket_sale is created, with data inserted from CSV into the table.
 Once data is inserted, top three most popular tickets are listed.

-Before executing, add the valid value for file_path_csv variable in main.py.
+Before executing, add the valid value for file_path_csv variable in main.py in addition to entering the valid mysql connection details.
 This is where csv data is stored to be inserted into ticket_sale table.
 Once this is added and saved, execute using:

 python3 main.py